mpyrev-github/OOP_lesson_5/README.md

 This is the fifth project for course of OOP from Dmitry Khorkov. <br /> In this project there was the following task: <br /> To write a program intended for low-level access to the data of the NTFS file system.
 ### Realized program functionality:
 * Opening a disk.
-* Check that the disk being opened contains the NTFS file system (by OEM name in the boot record)
+* Check that the disk being opened contains the NTFS file system (by OEM name in the boot record).
-* Reading and saving service information about the file system (in a separate object)
+* Reading and saving service information about the file system.
 * Read the specified file system cluster in the buffer passed as a parameter.
 * Closing the disk.
 ### Try the program